 - Next, they’ll place the customer’s order using the order form, select products and variations, and add them to cart.

 - Finally, they can head over to the main WooCommerce checkout to complete the order.
-From there they can choose from the available payment gateways to complete the transaction.
+From there they can choose from the available payment gateways to complete the transaction (or use a card reader for in-person payments).

 - Customers will receive the usual email order confirmation email letting them know that their order has been placed along with other important details (such as order status link).